emorynlp/ConvoSense/README.md

 )
 ```

-This `Dialogues` object is used in the commonsense inference generation script at `gen/cs_generation.py` for predicting inferences using the trained model.
+This `Dialogues` object is used in the commonsense inference generation script at `gen/generation.py` for predicting inferences using the trained model.

-To generate inferences for other dialogues, follow the structure of `data/convosense/test_onlydialogues.json` to create a file with your desired dialogues.
+To generate inferences for other dialogue datasets, follow the structure of `data/convosense/test_onlydialogues.json` to create a file with your desired dialogues.

 ## Evaluation Results